eduardo-aguiar/dockerApp/README.md

 # Docker App

 The intent of this project is to get used with a workflow using docker.
-The project is consisted of a simple node image, with express and nodemon for code refreshing
+The project is consisted of a simple node image, with express and nodemon for live code review.

 ## Getting Started